chrismo/talks/productivity/productivity.md

 ???

-Unlike your desktop and closet, we essentially have unlimited
+This is one habit I don’t see often enough.

 Keep and commit all of the code you use when troubleshooting something or doing routine tasks.

-This is one habit I don’t see often enough.
 At LivingSocial, our ops folks were really good about ensuring console history was kept after someone left.
 That’s great.
 Except that if I’m taking the time to write it in the first place, then I should stash it somewhere, commit it.
 You won’t come back to all of it, you may not even come back to most of it, but the stuff you will come back to can be refined and iterated on, and eventually some of it will make it into the production codebase.

 ---

 # DRY: Manual Labor

-.center.one-big-tall[Automate yo self before you continue to do the same ol' damn thing over and over again until you give carpel tunnel to yo self.]
+.center.one-big-tall[Automate yo self before you do the same ol' damn thing over and over again until you give carpel tunnel to yo self.]
 ???